COBRE for Opioids and Overdose

 The Prototyping Process

-We were tasked with gathering feedback from members of the Providence community that were familiar with overdose response and drug usage.
+I was tasked with gathering feedback from members of the Providence community that were familiar with overdose response and drug usage.
 I sought to design a foldable container that stored two doses of Narcan alongside helpful accessories and the necessary instructions.

 The closing mechanism also underwent numerous revisions.
 Initially, a rubber band or plastic ring was intended to prevent both sides from separating, which could be removed when needed.
 However, having multiple parts posed the risk of losing the band, which could have ruined the container’s contents or led to the box being discarded.
-The final design moved toward a flexible latch on the top that could also be opened by shearing the two sides of the container apart.
+My final design moved toward a flexible latch on the top that could also be opened by shearing the two sides of the container apart.

 Finalization